throughputer/grafword-sso-tutorial/README.md

     });
 </script>
 ```
 This button will direct the browser window to Grafword for authentication and respond with a redirection to the redirect URI.
-A login ID token will be provided if the user's browser session was
+A login ID token will be provided if the user's browser session was logged into Grafword.

 ## Step 2: Handle Profile Page for Grafword Authentication
 Upon redirection, your application must handle the response.
 You could use the below `profile.html` page, replacing the `client_id` and `redirect_uri`, or similarly modify an existing page.
 Notably, this page does the following to handle the authentication:

   - on document load, extracts the fields of the response (from URL parameters)
   - if successful, extracts and displays the user information (name and email), and provides a logout button
-  - if unsuccessful, provides instructions for Grafword session login
+  - if unsuccessful, provides instructions for Grafword browser session login

 ```bash
 <!DOCTYPE html>